Çemberlitaş Hamam: Employees

 The hamam is located in a central area of Istanbul surrounded by mosques and near the Grand Bazaar so it served a large number of Istanbulites, particularly men.
 Its popularity meant that it offered many different jobs.
 In the women's section, there was a hamam anasi or 'mother of the hamam' Other people oversaw the running of the hamam with a team of supervisors and fee collectors working under them.
 There were cooks to make coffee and refreshments, a furnace stoker, laundrymen, bathhouse attendants, servants, and tellaks (people who bathed the customers).

 Tellaks were often migrants or people who didn't have homes in Istanbul, and instead lived permanently in the hamam and sent a portion of their salary, which was made up of tips, to their family.
 Until the late 18th century, the majority of them were Albanian and the job was generational, with men following in the footsteps of their fathers to work there.
 Tellaks were chosen according to their physical strength, appearance and personality before being trained in the art of caring for their future customers by learning to wash their hair, clean their bodies, and massage them with the scrubbing glove.

 Influence

-The 18th-century Hammam-e-Qadimi in the Indian city of Bhopal is said to have been inspired by the Çemberlitaş Hamamı.
+The 18th-century Hammam-e-Qadimi in the Indian city of Bhopal is said to have been inspired by the Çemberlitaş Hamam.